Solutions for your business

 Qualified Family-Owned Business Exclusion

 If your business qualifies as "family owned," you may be able to exclude part of it from estate taxation.
-The amount you can exclude is $675,000 if the death of the estate owner occurs in 1998.
-That qualifying amount gradually decreases over time to $300,000 if the death occurs in the year 2006 or later.
 Your business qualifies as family owned if the business comprises more than 50% of your total estate and you pass the estate on to a "qualified heir."
 A qualified heir is generally defined as a spouse, child, grandchild or other descendent.
 Your heirs, however, should realize that they have to hang onto the business for at least 10 years following such an estate transfer.
 If they don't, they may have to pay the full estate taxes that were avoided.
 Life insurance can provide your heirs with the cash necessary to pay estate taxes whether or not you qualify for this exclusion.

 Business Valuation for Estate Planning